7 May 2026, Noorus Spa hotell

 On the edge, yet at the centre: the story of Viscosa Culture Factory.
 The transformation of Viscosa Culture Factory from a former closed industrial complex on Hiiumaa into an open cultural and creative-economy ecosystem, highlighting the specific characteristics of a peripheral location and island context.

-Ülle Puustusmaa, Consultant at BDA Consulting OÜ, strategy and service design expert, mentor in tourism and regional development
+Ülle Puustusmaa, BDA Consulting OÜ / Viscosa Culture Factory Consultant and mentor in the fields of service design, tourism, and regional development

 • 12:30